onlyjazz/flask-docs/docs/apiflows.md

     The key is the [item's variable](./manage_forms.md#crf-items) (as it's defined in Flask Forms) and the value is the data for this variable; for example:
         ```json
-        {"ITEM_AGE":30, "ITEM_GENDER_CODE":2}
+        {"PATIENT_AGE":30, "PATIENT_GENDER_CODE":2}
         ```

-* The RESTful API call creates new CRF in the Flask data model for the subject with the  data you provided.
+* The RESTful API creates a new CRF in the Flask data model for the subject with the  data you provided.
 * You can see the data after the update in the /subjects/flask-events/<subjectID> page